Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Elicitability and Consistent Scoring Functions

 If one is interested in nonnegative random variables, a more appropriate choice is $G_2(x) = -\log(x)$, which leads to

 Although we do not focus here on the choice of these functions, it would be interesting from a theoretical perspective to understand if characterisations of scoring functions affect optimisation performances.
+In our experiments, we use scoring functions of the form \cref{eq:score-experiments} as we work with bounded random costs.